dscpsyl/ToothGroupNetwork/README.md

 ## Suggestions

-I recommend taking a look at `render.sh`, `transfer.sh`, and `helper.sh` as they are all scripts I've used to make my life easier.
+I recommend taking a look at `render.sh`, `batch_process.sh`, `transfer.sh`, and `helper.sh` as they are all scripts I've used to make my life easier.

 For my specific use case, I have `test_preprocessor.py` to help me rotate the data into the correct orientation.
 A note here, I recommend converting from `.ply` instead of `.stl`.
 Out of all the methods and conversions I've tried, only one online sites convert `.stl` to `.obj` completely without any dataloss ([3dPea](https://www.3dpea.com/en/convert/STL-to-OBJ)).
 All other attempts, even with trimesh, have failed.